fralalonde/rsdk/README.md

 # `rsdk` - Native JVM tools manager

-`rsdk` is a native command-line JVM tool manager.
+`rsdk` is a from-scratch rewrite of the otherwise excellent [SDKMAN](https://sdkman.io/) JVM tool manager.

-It is an _alternative_ front-end to the excellent [SDKMAN](https://sdkman.io/).

-## Differences from SDKMAN!
+The problem with SDKMAN is that it's made mostly of bash scripts, limiting its portability to other shells and non-Unix OS.

-`rsdk` is self contained and does not require curl or zip to be installed.
+Because `rsdk` is a self-contained executable, it works the same everywhere and does not require additonal plugins or packages to be installed.

-`rsdk` integrates natively with bash, zsh, **powershell**, and **fish** shells (without plugins required)
+`rsdk` integrates with bash, zsh, **powershell**, and **fish** shells, on Windows, Linux and Mac.

-`rsdk` may have limited functionality (no offline mode, etc.) and minor variations in features or behavior.

-## Motivation

-My main shells are PowerShell and fish:

-- The PowerShell version of sdkman kept tripping up on file operations, maybe because of Defender
-- Fish integration requires installing a third-party plugin which I find suboptimal.

-`rsdk` is a 100% original Rust re-implementation of the sdkman CLI.
-I only discovered that sdkman CLI actually uses Rust apps for some operations after I was done writing RSDK.

-## Design

-`rsdk` is a single binary application implementation of the sdkman CLI functionality.
+`rsdk` is does not require curl, zip or any other package to run.

-`rsdk` still totally relies on sdkman server infrastructure, packages, list and indexes.
+`rsdk` is an alternative _client_, it still relies on SDKMAN indexes and downloads.

+`rsdk` does not try to replicate all of SDKMAN:

+ - no offline mode
+ - some commands are different
+ - tools are installed in the `~/.rsdk/tools` folder

+## The "Dirty" Trick

-`rsdk` uses minimal shell wrappers that delegate _all_ operations to the binary.
+`rsdk` uses shell-specific wrappers that delegate operations to the binary.

-`rsdk` can not directly set the environment of the current shell session. it prints out `set` commands to a temp file that is sourced by the shell wrapper after `rsdk` exits.
+This is because `rsdk` can not directly set the environment of the underlying shell session, it prints out `set` commands to a temp file that is executed by the shell-specific wrapper scripts after `rsdk` exits.

-## Disclaimer
-**`rsdk` is beta quality and may spuriously eat your dog even if you didn't have one.**
+(If you know a better way to change the parent environement, _please let me know how!_.)

 ## Installation

-Installing from source is the only way for now (TODO [package managers](https://github.com/fralalonde/rsdk/issues/6)).
+Unfortunately, installing `rsdk` from source is the only way for now (TODO [package managers](https://github.com/fralalonde/rsdk/issues/6)).

-`rsdk` is based on a compiled program.
-Installing from source requires [Rust to be installed](https://www.rust-lang.org/tools/install)
+Because `rsdk` is compiled, installing it requires [Rust to be installed](https://www.rust-lang.org/tools/install).

+(I know I said that `rsdk` didn't need other stuff to be installed first.
+I lied.)

 ### Clone the repo